processing/p5.js/README.md

 p5.js is a collaborative project created by many individuals, and you are invited to help.
 All types of involvement are welcome.
 See the [community section](http://p5js.org/community) to get started!

-Developers, check out the [developer docs](https://github.com/processing/p5.js/blob/master/contributor_docs/) for more in-depth details about contributing code, bug fixes, and documentation.
+Developers, check out the [contributor docs](https://github.com/processing/p5.js/blob/master/contributor_docs/) for more in-depth details about contributing code, bug fixes, and documentation.

+## Stewards

+Stewards are contributors that are particularly involved, familiar, or responsive to certain areas of the project.
+Their role is to help provide context and guidance to others working on p5.js.
+If you have a question about contributing to a particular area, you can tag the listed steward in an issue or pull request.
+They may also weigh in on feature requests and guide the overall direction of their area, with the input of the community.
+You can read more about the organization of the project at [contributor_docs/organization.md](https://github.com/processing/p5.js/blob/master/contributor_docs/organization.md).

+Anyone interested can volunteer to be a steward!
+There are no specific requirements for expertise, just an interest in actively learning and participating.
+If you’re familiar with one or more parts of this project, open an issue to volunteer as a steward!

+* @lmccart project lead
+* more to come...

 ## Contributors

 We recognize all types of contributions.
 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Instructions to add yourself or add contribution emojis to your name are [here](https://github.com/processing/p5.js/issues/2309).
+You can also post an issue or comment with the text: `@all-contributors please add @YOUR-USERNAME for THING(S)` and our nice bot will add you.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->

 <table>
   <tr>
     <td align="center"><a href="http://lauren-mccarthy.com"><img src="https://avatars3.githubusercontent.com/u/191056?v=4" width="100px;" alt=""/><br /><sub><b>Lauren McCarthy</b></sub></a><br /></td>